beartype/beartype/doc/src/eli5.rst

 instead stressing expense-free strategies at both:

-* **Installation time.** Beartype has no install-time or runtime dependencies, `supports standard Python package managers <Install_>`__, and happily coexists with competing static type-checkers and other runtime type-checkers.
+* **Installation time.** Beartype has no install-time or runtime dependencies, :ref:`supports standard Python package managers <install:install>`, and happily coexists with competing static type-checkers and other runtime type-checkers... which, of course, is irrelevant, as you would never *dream* of installing competing alternatives.
+Why would you, right?
+Am I right?
+  ``</nervous_chuckle>``
 * **Runtime.** Thanks to aggressive memoization and dynamic code generation at decoration time, beartype guarantees `O(1) non-amortized worst-case runtime complexity with negligible constant factors <Timings_>`__.